Mexican Skirt Dancer, Pseudoceros mexicanus

 Mexican Skirt Dancer, Pseudoceros mexicanus.
 Underwater photographs taken in Zihuantanejo Bay, Guerrero, March 2019.
 Photographs courtesy of Ron Woheau, Zihuantanejo.

 Phylogeny: The Mexican Skirt Dancer, Pseudoceros mexicanus (Hyman, 1953), is a member of the Pseudocerotidae Family of Flatworms.
-The genus Pseudoceros is one of nine genera in this family, and it is comprised of one hundred thirty-nine species.
-In Mexico they are known as gusano plano bailarin Mexicano.
+The Pseudoceros genus is one of nine genera in the Pseudocerotidae Family, and it is comprised of one hundred thirty-nine species.
+In Mexico they are known as Gusano Plano Bailarin Mexicano.
 The Mexican Skirt Dancer derives its common name from its graceful undulating swimming movements that resemble a dancer’s skirt.
+The genus name Pseudoceros comes from the Greek words meaning “false horn”.
+Perhaps this refers to the soft anterior sensory organs.

 Morphology: The Mexican Skirt Dancer has an elongated oval profile with strongly ruffled lateral margins.
 They are black, brown or reddish-purple in color and are covered with numerous white spots that do not extend to the margin.
 The margin is marked by a light orange to reddish orange band.
 They reach a maximum of 10.0 cm (3.9 inches) in length.

 Habitat and Distribution: The Mexican Skirt Dancer is found on and under rocks within tidal pools and intertidally at depths up to 18 m (59 feet).
 They are fairly strong swimmers.
-In Mexican waters the Mexican Skirt Dancer is a resident of the Pacific Ocean that is found along both coasts of the Baja Peninsula, and south along the coast to the central mainland.
+The Mexican Skirt Dancer is found in all Mexican waters of the Pacific Ocean with the exception that they are absent from the southeast coastline of the mainland.

-Diet: Information specific to the diet of Mexican Skirt Dancers has not been documented.
-Other flatworms in this genus are predatory carnivores eating ascidians (sea squirts) and sponges.
+Diet: Information specific to the diet of Mexican Skirt Dancers has not been formally documented.
+Other flatworms in this genus are predatory carnivores preying on ascidians (sea squirts) and sponges.

-Predators: Predation of Mexican Skirt Dancers has not been documented.
-Other flatworms in this genus are eaten by fish and crabs.
+Predators: Predation of Mexican Skirt Dancers has not been formally documented.
+Other flatworms in the Pseudoceros genus are preyed upon by crabs and fish.

-Ecosystem Interactions: Information specific to the relationships of Mexican Skirt Dancers with other species has not been documented.
+Ecosystem Interactions: Information specific to the commensal, parasitic and symbiotic relationships of Mexican Skirt Dancers with other species has not been formally documented.

 Human Interactions: Mexican Skirt Dancers are attractive and entertaining to watch and they are utilized by the aquarium trade.
 Indiscriminate collecting has had a negative effect on local populations.
 Otherwise, they have no direct impact on human activities.
 From a conservation perspective they have not been formally evaluated however they are fairly common with a wide distribution and should be consider to be of Least Concern.